 Changing forecast granularity can be a tricky business, especially if done in a production environment.
 That usually involves modifying the data source and the import process.

-It may involve consolidating labor standards.
+It may involve consolidating labour standards.
 It may also require changing the driver and store hierarchy.

 The changes associated with this step must be well thought out and planned.
 However, improving the accuracy of your predictions can be worth the effort.